13 Dead in 'Gruesome' Accident North of Holtville - Calexico Chronicle

 Estrada said the Expedition had ran a posted stop sign, but Watson said that was not known at this point in the investigation, which he said is ongoing.

-The 69-year-old driver of the big-rig, which was owned by Haven & Sons, sustained moderate injuries in the accident and was transported to Desert Regional Medical Center in Palm Springs, where he was stable, Watson reported.
+The 68-year-old driver of the big-rig, which was owned by Haven & Sons, sustained major injuries in the accident and was transported to Desert Regional Medical Center in Palm Springs, where he was stable, Watson reported.

+The semi truck driver was later identified as Joe Beltran of El Centro, according to a Highway Patrol press release sent out around 6 p.m.

 Also earlier, ECRMC officials had reported that 28 individuals were in the SUV.